gmtorres/PICEA-g/README.md

 # PICEA-g

 A Preference Inspired Co-Evolutionary Algorithm using Goal vectors framework in Python.
-It aims to solve Multi-Objective Problems and succed in Many-Objective Problems.
+It aims to solve Multi-Objective Problems and has success in Many-Objective Problems.
 A set of non-dominated solutions is returned representing an approximation to the Pareto-Front.

 It also supports mating restriction, thus providing a frameowkr for the PICEA-g-mr. A linear scaling is employed over the solutions and a Rolette Wheel selection.